nak/pytest_mproc/docsrc/index.rst

-.. pytest_mpdist documentation master file, created by sphinx-quickstart on Sat Feb  8 16:47:29 2020.
+.. pytest_mproc documentation master file, created by sphinx-quickstart on Sat Feb  8 16:47:29 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pytest_mpdist's documentation!
+Welcome to pytest_mproc's documentation!
 =========================================

 .. toctree::